-Aunt Hattie 1885 to well into the 1950s (She’s a fictional character.
+Aunt Hattie 1885 to well into the 1950s (She’s a fictional character telling a true story.
 This is as close as we can come!)

 Ferry Beach was founded by The Reverend Quillen Shinn, a Universalist minister, in 1901.
 An idyllic setting of sandy beach, ocean, a hotel and cottages already on location, and a wondrous grove of tall pine trees combined to attract visitors and keep them coming year after year.
 It is a place that truly reflects the Universalist message of “God is Love.”

 During a dinner table conversation a couple of years ago my mind turned to my storytelling and how I might help folks to better know Ferry Beach.
-What came to mind was a chatty, informative history of Ferry Beach covering the years 1901-1944 (Universalists at Ferry Beach, A History, by Katherine Augusta Sutton and Robert F. Needham), published in 1948.
+What came to mind was an existing chatty, informative book of the history of Ferry Beach covering the years 1901-1944 (Universalists at Ferry Beach, A History, by Katherine Augusta Sutton and Robert F. Needham), published in 1948.
 Some of the founders were still active in the Association at that time and added to the book’s details.

 Why did the Universalists come?
 How did the buildings get their names?
 (There’s a building named for Carrie Underwood?)
 What is the “Ferry Beach Spirit”?
 And… what, oh what, was the Dummy Train?

 The slim dark red history is in the campus library, readily available to all who come.
 Some pick it up, but… the beach calls, or there’s a campfire in the grove!
 Do I hear singing?
 How many ever finish reading the book?
 And who can tell you later what they read?